A Light shed on Lepton Flavor Universality in B decays: Tests of LFU violation in transitions

 \subsection{Model-dependent studies}

 The study of exclusive semileptonic decays involving the non-perturbative hadronic matrix elements is non-trivial.
-For reliable measurements of the invariant transition amplitudes, the rigorous field theoretic techniques and formulation from the first principle of QCD application have not yet been possible.
+For reliable measurements of the invariant transition amplitudes, the rigorous field theoretic techniques and formulation from the first principle of QCD application, have not yet been possible.
 Therefore, various theoretical approaches employ phenomenological models to probe the non-perturbative QCD dynamics.
-Numerous theoretical approaches exist to parameterize $B \to D(D^*)$ transitions.
-The use of heavy quark effective theory in generating the relation in $1/m_Q$ and $\alpha_s$ between form factors has been useful.
-In literature, there are a plethora of quark models that approximately calculate the form factors such as the QCDSum rule and light cone sum rule approaches and lattice QCD calculation.
-Details of these various approaches to the form factors parametrization, facilitate to shape the differential decay amplitudes and provide sensitive measurements on the new found scale in physics.
-Based on this we have also presented here a short overview of the results of the world averages in the framework of a model-dependent approach.
-The model we adopted here is the relativistic independent quark model (RIQM).
+Several theoretical approaches~\cite{AbdEl-Hady:1999jux,Hernandez:2006gt,Ivanov:2006ib,Colquhoun:2015oha} exist to parameterize $B \to D(D^*)$ transitions.
+The use of HQET in generating the relation in $1/m_Q$ and $\alpha_s$ between form factors has been useful.
+In literature, there are a plethora of quark models that approximately calculate the form factors such as the QCD Sum rule, light cone sum rule approaches, and lattice QCD calculation.
+The details of these approaches to the form factors parametrization facilitate to shape the differential decay amplitudes and provide sensitive measurements on the new found scale in physics.
+Based on this, we have also presented here a short overview of the results of the world averages in the framework of a model-dependent approach.
+The model we adopted here is the RIQM.
 It is based on confining harmonic potential in the equally mixed scalar-vector form~\cite{Patnaik:2019jho}

 where $V(r)=(ar^2+V_0)$.
-Here $r$ is the relative distance between quark and antiquark while $\gamma^0$ is the time-like Hermitian matrix whereas $a$ and $V_0$ are the potential parameters which have been fixed from the earlier level of the model application using hadron spectroscopy whose values are~\cite{Patnaik:2019jho}
+Here $r$ is the relative distance between quark and antiquark, $\gamma^0$ is the time-like Hermitian matrix, whereas $a$ and $V_0$ are the potential parameters that have been fixed from the earlier level of the model application using hadron spectroscopy whose values are~\cite{Patnaik:2019jho}